 Events at the Stonnington History Centre

 Discover Stonnington’s past with History Matters, a range of free workshops and presentations on a variety of history topics, led by Stonnington History Centre staff.
+We also run an exciting exhibition program and occasional tours of the building.
+For further information, please contact us.

 All sessions take place at the Stonnington History Centre or at Northbrook Pop-Up Gallery, both at 1257 High Street, Malvern (behind Malvern Library), unless specified otherwise.